turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 Rubric
 ------------

-On the Thursday of each sprint (each week) we'll use the below rubric to evaluate and give feedback on your project progress.
+On the Friday of each sprint (each week) we'll use the below rubric to evaluate and give feedback on your project progress.
+The first Friday, we'll go through the rubric but it will be a "trial" evaluation.
+The second Friday will be the scores that you'll put in your portfolio.

 ### 1. Project Management